cjmellor/approval/README.md

 By default, all queries to the `approvals` table will return all the Models' no matter the state.

-There are three methods to help you retrieve the state of an Approval.
+There are three methods to help you retrieve the state of the Approval.

 ```php
 <?php